-Two artists I know were complaining that their drawings often got smudged and that they saw these gloves online you could buy to protect your paper.
+Well, two young artists I know were complaining that their drawings often got smudged and that they saw these gloves online you could buy to protect your paper.
 They also work if you are drawing on a tablet to keep your hand from causing any digital issues.
+What?
+I thought how cool!
 So I wracked my brain and looked on Pinterest (as usual) and saw this brilliant idea.
 All you need is old socks and a sewing machine.
 Yep, got those!

 I chose cotton socks that had a heel and used the heel as the base of the thumb position.
 I had each girl put her hand on top of the sock so I knew where each pinky finger would measure and pinned to mark placement.